rumachan/iPythonNotebooks/README.md

 # iPythonNotebooks
 Collection of my iPython Notebooks
-Various iPython Notebooks.
-Typically doing things with FITS data.
+Typically doing things with FITS data or other data sets